xingBaGan/image-management/readme.md

    - Select one or multiple media files
    - Click "Add to Category" button
    - Select target category to confirm addition
+   - Category items display the count of currently selected images

 ### Batch Operations